There are many sources of graduate student financial assistance available through the University and the Earth and Planetary Sciences department.

 - Graduate Student Researchers (GSRs) are hired to conduct research under the guidance of a Principal Investigator (PI), usually their thesis or dissertation advisor.
 Funding comes from research grants and the GSR is expected to work on research related to the grant.
 Students should discuss the requirements and terms of their GSR appointment with the PI.
 GSR availability depends on PI funding and departmental need for TAs.

-Graduate Student Researchers are paid according to the GSR Compensation Plan for the Earth and Planetary Sciences Graduate Program.
-All GSRs are paid at 48% time over the academic year, and up to 100% time over the summer.
-Master’s students and pre-candidacy PhD students are hired at Step V rate and all post-candidacy PhD students are hired at Step VII on the GSR salary scales.
+Graduate Student Researchers are paid according to the salary scales and associated experience increases.
+All GSRs in the Earth and Planetary Sciences Graduate Program are paid at 50% time over the academic year, and up to 100% time over the summer.

 - Teaching Assistant (TA)